Automatic DJ Transitions with Differentiable Audio Effects and Generative Adversarial Networks: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this paper, we have presented a data-driven and adversarial approach to generate DJ transitions by machine.
 We have developed a data generation pipeline and proposed a novel differentiable DJ mixer for EQs and loudness faders.
 Differentiable EQ is achieved in the time-frequency domain by using trainable fade-out curves along the frequency axis, which are based on the frequency response of low-pass filters.
 Our method is an alternative to differentiable FIR and IIR filters, although we do not have space to present an empirical performance comparison against these alternatives.
 We have also conducted a subjective listening test and showed that our model is competitive with baseline models.
 While not reaching human-level quality, our method shows the feasibility of GANs and differentiable audio effects when performing audio processing tasks.
-This has potentials to be applied in other tasks such as automatic music mixing and mastering, audio effect modeling, music synthesis, and radio broadcast generation.
+This has potentials to be applied in other tasks such as automatic music mixing and mastering, audio effect modeling, and music synthesis.

 As future work, the quality of the data generation pipeline can be improved, especially the structure segmentation and segment pairing parts.
 The cue points selection process could also be learned instead of using fixed cue points.
+Global tempo matching can be replaced by individual beat matching.
 Furthermore, an analysis of the transitions learned by the model and an exploration of comprehensive evaluation metrics can also be explored.